gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ##### Active Directory with Kubernetes RBAC

 If any cluster has AD with Kubernetes RBAC mode, the user experience depends on whether it's possible to allow Teleport to access  `aks:ListClusterAdminCredentials` or `aks:RunCommand` APIs.
-If the answer is no, then the setup must follow the manual guide bellow.
+If the answer is no, then the setup must follow the manual guide below.

 ##### Automatic cluster Authorization